michaelguren/Claude-test/README-AI-prompt.md

 - Break the established Lambda organization patterns
 - Suggest external frameworks or dependencies
 - Use file system tools - provide copy/paste code only
+- Use `event.httpMethod` or `event.path` (HTTP API v1.0 patterns)

 ## Quality Checklist

 Before completing any task:

 - ✅ Does this follow the consolidated SAM template approach?
-- ✅ Does this match the established Lambda patterns in `domains/users/src/`?
+- ✅ Does this match the established Lambda patterns in `infra/domains/*/src/`?
+- ✅ Does this use `event.routeKey` for HTTP routing?
 - ✅ Can a junior developer understand this in 6 months?
 - ✅ Does this maintain the simple, predictable architecture?